The Johns Hopkins All Children’s CanSurvive Clinic is dedicated to helping cancer survivors understand and prepare for

 For each cancer survivor, our team develops a personalized treatment summary and survivorship care plan.
 We use Passport for Care, a national pediatric cancer survivor information portal, to access updated national guidelines.
 After the initial visit, patients receive access to Passport for Care and information about long-term side effects of the cancer therapy related to his or her cancer.

-Our team follows survivors throughout adulthood and checks in once a year for continued surveillance of late effects and to help survivors lead healthy and happy lives.
-Each survivor has access to services, receives education and support, and we can connect with his or her primary oncology team for any acute issues.
+Our team follows survivors once a year for continued surveillance of late effects and to help them lead healthy and happy lives.
+We coordinate care with other specialties as needed including: